 Social Studies: The Fourth Grade history curriculum entails the study of U.S. history from the exploratory discovery of America up to the Great Awakening period.
 Student’s partake in an in-depth study of Arizona history including field trips, a state workbook and a state project.
 Students also memorize all 50 states and capitals and develop U.S. and world map skills.

 Spanish: Spanish for Fourth Grade reinforces previous curriculum at the same time introduces new skills necessary to acquiring a second language and making emphasis in verbs and conjugating in present tense (regular verbs).
 The goal of this course is to develop fundamental skills required to read and write Spanish properly.

 Music: Students attend Music once a week.
 Instruction covers recorder, enhancing singing skills, acquainting students with more sophisticated musical vocabulary and theory as well as music history.
 Students perform at least two memorized school concerts each year.

 Physical Education: The aim at this level will be to teach a variety of sports, maintain fitness, cooperative skills, and integrate movements involving games, physical activities and muscle-building activities.
 Rules and regulations of specific sports will be stressed.
-Students participate in Physical Education twice a week.
+Students participate in Physical Education two days a week.